Welcome to the most clarifying article on the Internet where I will explain the difference between NIE number and

 Your NIE number will not be all zeroes (well, I don’t think so), they are just two examples I’ve made up.

-Here is an example of a Spanish residency certificate card for EU and British citizens:
+Here is an example of a Spanish residency certificate card for EU citizens:

 There is an old A4 sheet version for Spanish residency.
 It looks kind of similar to the card, but A4 sheet format.
 Nevertheless, the A4 version is not printed by the police anymore.

 One more thing

 Having an NIE number certificate does not mean that you are a legal resident of Spain.
 You will not either be able to have healthcare in Spain.

 However, when you become a Spanish resident by obtaining the proper Spanish residency card, the police will print your existing NIE number (to find it, have a look at the residency card image, in the NIE field), if you applied for it in the past, or will generate a new one.